 Add the anchovy filets and saute until they melt, then the red pepper flakes and the black pepper.
 Let the mixture sauté for about 5 to 10 minutes over medium heat, until the mixture comes together.

 Then add the tomatoes, bring it back to a simmer, and reduce the heat and let it simmer uncovered.
+After 30 minutes, add the capers and olives and continue to cook for an additional 30 minutes.

 Serve over penne, bucatini or spaghetti.
 Top with Parmesan cheese.